Maxolotikashvili/Neumorphism/README.md

-# Neumorphism Waves
+# Neumorphism
-Waves made with HTML and CSS
+Made with HTML and CSS